 Getting in the right frame of mind is crucial when dealing with infertility, as infertility is stressful.
-A growing body of research documents the benefit of mind body programs and psychotherapy for improving mental wellness while TTC and improving the likelihood of conceiving.
+A growing body of research documents the benefit of mind body programs and psychotherapy for improving mental wellness while trying to conceive (TTC) and improving the likelihood of conceiving.

 It can be shocking for someone to realize that after spending half of their life trying not to get pregnant, they may need to spend the next part of their life trying even harder to get pregnant.
 Many women are surprised when they experience difficulty getting pregnant, yet infertility is quite common and affects between 80 million and 168 million people worldwide.[i]

 Among married women in the United States, the rates of infertility are under ten percent for those under 35 and jump up to about a quarter for those over 35 years of age.[ii]
-The rates of secondary infertility (trouble having another child) are even higher than for primary infertility (trouble having your first child).
-While infertility can feel isolating, you are not alone!
+The rates of secondary infertility (trouble having another child) are even higher than for primary infertility (trouble having your first child), and while infertility can feel isolating, you are not alone.

 Here in New York City, many women push their biological clock to its limits—so it’s probably not a coincidence that the “city that never sleeps” is also home to a number of fertility centers.
 More and more women delay having babies to their 30s and 40s as they pursue their education and career[iii], yet many of us run into fertility complications as we push our natural reproductive ability to extremes.